PULdischo/dsf-spring-2025/content/sessions/week-2.md

 Check and [configure git](https://collectionbuilder.github.io/cb-docs/docs/software/git/):
 - The command line can tell you if you have git, before you try to download it.
     - Open the command line (aka terminal, shell, bash, etc.) and type the command `git --version`
     - If a message appears with your version of git, then you are all set.
-If not, then you must follow CB's documenation to install and configure git.
+If not, then you must follow [CB's documentation](https://collectionbuilder.github.io/cb-docs/docs/software/git/) to install and configure git.
 - Be sure to follow the path for your computer/operating system.
 - Ignore the install GitHub Desktop part of the documentation if you already completed that step during an earlier session.